leftbrainit/leftbra.in/src/pages/blog/2022-10-31_remote-working-tools.md

 ## 1Password

 How many times has a colleague asked you what is their password for just about every app under the sun?
-With 1Password, you can securely share team account passwords and save time trying to crack the Davinci Passcode on your own.
+With 1Password, you can securely share team account passwords and save time trying to crack The Davinci Passcode on your own.
 You can autofill passwords saved in your vault across browsers, apps and devices.
 It really is password paradise.

 ## Closing Remarks